 One of Artec’s projects earlier this year will let you travel back to the time of the Tsars.
 Together with the Moscow Department of Cultural Heritage fundamental Russian history was preserved.
-An excavation site in the centre of Moscow reveals remains of the famous Transfiguration Cathedral at the Preobrazhenskaya Square.
+An excavation site in the centre of Moscow reveals remains of the famous Transfiguration Cathedral at Preobrazhenskaya Square.
 With the help of Artec S and MHT scanners, excavated objects were scanned — hence made

 The Transfiguration Cathedral, built 1768 in Moscow has been of major importance to Russia: located in the rural community Preobrazhenskoe, the Cathedral was central to Peter the Great as a child.
 With Peter destined to be a Tsar, extra attention was paid to his education.
 A military camp, the first of its kind, was established for young Peter and his peers to learn about discipline, patriotism and armed defense.
 In the future, this camp becomes the cradle of Russia’s military.
 As for the Cathedral, it was destroyed by the Soviets in 1964, and has not been rebuilt since.